Article Table Of Contents

 What you are left with is a "Cost of Living Index" by taking the average rank of each of these metrics for each city.

 So we used that cost of living index in order to rank all of the 327 places in Illinois that have more than 5,000 people.

 The place with the lowest cost of living in Illinois according to the data is Litchfield.
 You can download the data here.

 There You Have It Mr. Or Mrs. Illinois Cheapskate

-If you're looking at the cost of living numbers in Illinois, this is an accurate list of the cheapest places to call home.
+If you're looking at the cost of living numbers in Illinois, this is an accurate list of the most affordable places to live in Illinois for 2020.